apigee/devrel/labs/eventarc-apihub/lab.md

 id: eventarc-apihub
-summary: Workflow-based automation for Apigee X using Api hub and Eventarc
+summary: Workflow-based automation for Apigee X using API hub and Eventarc
 author: Matteo Longo

-# Workflow-based automation for Apigee X using Api hub and Eventarc
+# Workflow-based automation for Apigee X using API hub and Eventarc

 ## Use-case overview

-A common use-case for integrating Apigee with Api hub using Eventarc and Workflows.
+A common use-case for integrating Apigee with API hub using Eventarc and Workflows.

 We are sharing the required artifacts and providing the details on the step-by-step process of a fictitious real production deployment together with all the concepts and corresponding design choices.
 We want you to also get up and running in your project implementation with minimum changes or take inspiration and further customize this solution according to your needs.

-Apigee Api hub enables you to consolidate and organize information about all of the APIs in your company's organization.
+Apigee API hub enables you to consolidate and organize information about all of the APIs in your company's organization.
 It includes APIs at all stages of their lifecycle, from design and implementation through deprecation and retirement.
 This allows developers to discover and leverage the work of other teams wherever possible.
 It also allows API platform teams to better manage their portfolio of APIs.
-The Api hub experience is primarily aimed at consumers and producers of APIs within an organization whose main concerns are finding and listing APIs in their organization's catalog.
+The API hub experience is primarily aimed at consumers and producers of APIs within an organization whose main concerns are finding and listing APIs in their organization's catalog.
-Api hub acts as a frontend for the API Registry to view and manage your organization's APIs.
+API hub acts as a frontend for the API Registry to view and manage your organization's APIs.
 Permissions in the API hub and API Registry are controlled through Google Cloud IAM.

-Even if Api hub is a relatively new addition to the family of products under the Apigee API management umbrella, it has already seen a significant interest by customers and system integrators, especially in large enterprises that have a clear need to organize, maintain and publish the company wide API catalogs.
-Such catalogs can easily grow to hundreds and even thousands of APIs; it is therefore a natural choice to study the best way to automate the creation of  API proxies, their versioning, their deployment and the synchronization of their deployment status and latest revision to the catalog maintained and published in the Api hub.
+Even if API hub is a relatively new addition to the family of products under the Apigee API management umbrella, it has already seen a significant interest by customers and system integrators, especially in large enterprises that have a clear need to organize, maintain and publish their company wide API catalogs.
+Such catalogs can easily grow to hundreds and even thousands of APIs; it is therefore a natural choice to study the best way to automate the creation of API proxies, their versioning, their deployment and the synchronization of their deployment status and latest revision to the catalog maintained and published in the API hub.

 We will show how Google Cloud is well equipped to provide an answer to the need for complete automation of the full lifecycle of these APIs, reliably and at scale.

 We will specifically look at automating the deployment workflow of APIs for which the development team is wishing to author and maintain the corresponding WSDL definitions of the SOAP-based backend interfaces and also REST APIs with their corresponding OpenAPI specifications; in fact they want to use these API definitions to autonomously generate the API proxy bundles and corresponding artifacts, with the objective of letting these govern the API gateway behavior.
-Obviously customers want to include autonomous deployment, minimal (i.e. zero) human intervention to prepare the proxy bundles at scale, increment their versions in correspondence of changes to the definitions, store the API proxy bundles and the corresponding versioning metadata in source code repositories  and automatically publish the most up-to-date and accurate API deployment information to the Api hub console and API registry.
+Obviously customers want to include autonomous deployment, minimal (i.e. zero) human intervention to prepare the proxy bundles at scale, increment their versions in correspondence of changes to the definitions, store the API proxy bundles and the corresponding versioning metadata in source code repositories and automatically publish the most up-to-date and accurate API deployment information to the API hub console and API registry.

 We assume that by now you can immediately grasp the benefits of achieving this with full automation, at scale: it saves time, removes human errors, allows API administrators to revert back quickly a previous version of the definitions in case of problems with the new version while reducing chores.
-It also guarantees that all API consumers (both within the organization and  external, according to the exposure profile and permissions for the Api hub and Api Registry) are never ever presented with inaccurate, incomplete or obsolete information about the overall deployment status of the APIs in the Apigee X runtime.
+It also guarantees that all API consumers (both within the organization and external, according to the exposure profile and permissions for the API hub and Api Registry) are never ever presented with inaccurate, incomplete or obsolete information about the overall deployment status of the APIs in the Apigee X runtime.

 ## Approach description

 We present the full automation and orchestration approach starting from the creation of APIs from their specifications using only cloud native tools.
 The most important one that allows to prepare a full event driven Google Cloud solution is Eventarc.
-Both Api hub and Apigee X can natively emit signals (called trigger) to Eventarc when specific events happen.
+Both API hub and Apigee X can natively emit signals (called triggers) to Eventarc when specific events happen.
 Full documentation is published for them and their references are included at the end.

-We will describe how to leverage API Hub, Google Cloud Workflows, Apigee X management APIs and the corresponding events generated by Eventarc to provide the triggering events for the Workflows and implement full orchestration.
+We will describe how to leverage API hub, Google Cloud Workflows, Apigee X management APIs and the corresponding events generated by Eventarc to provide the triggering events for the Workflows and implement full orchestration.

 Although the creation of API bundles from the SOAP WSDL definition (alternatively for REST endpoints: OpenAPI specifications) of the target backend interfaces is proposed as the first step of the automation chain, it is provided as an example.
 It leverages open source components that have already been developed and open sourced to handle this scenario and we want to present it for the sake of completeness.
 These tools have also been extended to support additional use cases and you will find the references and links to their corresponding Github repositories in a dedicated section at the bottom.
 You are clearly free to use the orchestration approach proposed here in more diverse use cases.

 Integration and synchronization with Cloud Source repositories, GitHub or GitLab or a different source code management tool is also highly desirable and we will also show an example of this as part of this lab solution description.

-We will always reference the Apigee X API management platform, but it is worth noting the automation approach we are proposing is far more generic and is the same for customers who opted for the Apigee hybrid deployment option instead of X. Moreover Apigee Api hub does and its API registry are not meant to be used only by Apigee API management customers: it is intended to provide a convergent and unified API documentation hub and registry for customers relying on solutions from different commercial API gateways, bespoke home grown solutions and even heterogeneous multiple vendors.
+We will always reference the Apigee X API management platform, but it is worth noting the automation approach we are proposing is far more generic and is the same for customers who opted for the Apigee hybrid deployment option instead of X. Moreover API hub and its API registry are not meant to be used only by Apigee API management customers: it is intended to provide a convergent and unified API documentation hub and registry for customers relying on solutions from different commercial API gateways, bespoke home grown solutions and even heterogeneous multiple vendors.
 It is meant as a transparent unification layer and the first consolidation step towards the migration to Apigee in large API-first enterprise transformation projects.

 ![High level design](assets/diagram.png "Diagram")

 ## Lab description
-In the lab you will find tho directories:
+In the lab you will find two directories:

 - /cloud-builder: it contains a custom builder for Google Cloud build that add all the tools required for the automation workflow to the Debian 11 container image.
 In order to correctly build the docker image you need to download the open source tool [wsdl2apigee](https://github.com/apigee/wsdl2apigee)